MegtonLabs/Digit-Classifier/README.md

-# 🌐 CNN Image Classifier
+# 🌐 CNN Digits Classifier

 An interactive and beginner-friendly Convolutional Neural Network (CNN) project built with **Python** and **TensorFlow/Keras** for image classification tasks.